St4NNi/jam-rs/docs/JMA_FORMAT.md

 The fixed header contains the magic `JMA\0`, format version `1`, flags, contig count, total bases, source SHA-256, directory offset and length, a SHA-256 header checksum, and up to two seed-level identities.
-New archives also store the `jam-seed-chain-align-v1` tag, algorithm version `1`, and the optional finite entropy threshold used for seed construction.
+New archives also store the existing `jam-seed-chain-align-v1` tag, algorithm version `1`, and the optional finite entropy threshold used for seed construction.
+That binary tag is retained for JMA v1 compatibility; the generic query workflow identifiers are recorded in the sidecar described below.
 Header checksum coverage includes those metadata bytes with the checksum field zeroed.

 Legacy JMA v1 headers with zeroed metadata bytes can still be decoded, but production `jam trace` requires the algorithm tag and version so an archive